AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Re-matching rules after transforming url**

-If the `$urltransform` rule had beed applied to a request, it will be re-matched against the url filter again, because url text has been changed and we might want to block it.
+If the `$urltransform` rule is applied to a request, all the rules will be re-evaluated against the new url.

 E.x. with the following rules: